 Learning more about tornadoes and tornado safety can save lives.
 Visit the NOAA Online Tornado FAQ website for a summary of tornado knowledge with links to more detailed information.

-Tornado Warning - When a tornado warning is issued for the area, the outdoor tornado warning sirens and the building notification system (audio message only - no strobe) will be activated.
-No other WSU Alert channels will be activated for a tornado warning.
+When a tornado warning is issued for the area, the outdoor tornado warning sirens and the building notification system (audio message only - no strobe) will be activated.

-Do not call University Police or dial 911 - Unless you have a serious emergency, don't call the police department until the tornado warning has expired and the All Clear message is given.
+Do not call University Police or dial 911 - Unless you have an emergency, don't call the police department until the tornado warning has expired and the All Clear message is given.

 Assist others - Provide assistance to visitors and others who may need help finding the nearest tornado shelter.